Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Introduction and main result

 It is important to note that in many galaxies, the soliton-halo relation is {\it not generally expected to hold} for $m\gtrsim10^{-21}$~eV.
-The relation was only tested by numerical simulations (of galaxies similar to typical SPARC systems) for $m\sim10^{-22}$~eV; when $m$ is increased, the efficiency of dynamical relaxation diminishes, and eventually one expects the relation to break down because the soliton does not have enough time to form during the age of the galaxy.
+The relation was tested only by numerical simulations (of galaxies similar to DM-dominated SPARC systems) for $m\sim10^{-22}$~eV; when $m$ is increased, the efficiency of dynamical relaxation diminishes, and eventually one expects the relation to break down because the soliton does not have enough time to form during the age of the galaxy.
 From this perspective, the $m\gtrsim10^{-21}$~eV part of the excluded range in Fig.~\ref{fig:final-result-intro} may not be very informative.
 Nevertheless, as we explain later on, the full excluded range (including the higher $m$ range) is still of phenomenological interest.
-First, it is an observational constraint, and can be considered as a null search for the soliton imprint, putting aside theoretical bias.
-Second, we shall see that in a class of models (inspired by the ``string axiverse" scenario~\cite{Arvanitaki:2009fg}) in which more than one species of ULDM coexist, dynamical relaxation could become unexpectedly efficient, and populate the soliton state even for high-$m$ fields: in other words, there are in fact interesting and well-motivated theoretical models that could produce a soliton even for $m\gtrsim10^{-21}$~eV.
+First, it is an observational constraint and can be considered as a null search for the soliton imprint, putting aside theoretical bias.
+The sensitivity that we demonstrate in the data strongly motivates additional simulation analyses to test the extension of the theoretical soliton-halo relation up to higher $m$.
+Second, we shall see that in a class of models (inspired by the ``string axiverse" scenario~\cite{Arvanitaki:2009fg}) in which more than one species of ULDM coexist, dynamical relaxation could become unexpectedly efficient and populate the soliton state even for high-$m$ fields: In other words, there are interesting and well-motivated theoretical models that could be expected to produce a soliton even for $m>10^{-21}$~eV.

-Another aspect which we extend over Ref.~\cite{Bar:2018acw}, is to use the theoretical analysis of dynamical relaxation in order to derive constraints also in the case where ULDM comprises just a fraction $f<1$ of the total cosmological DM.
+Another aspect which we extend over \BarA is to use the theoretical analysis of dynamical relaxation in order to derive constraints also in the case where ULDM comprises just a fraction $f<1$ of the total cosmological DM.